meltano/meltano/docs/src/_reference/command-line-interface.md

 - `--as=<new-name>`: `meltano add <type> <name> --as=<new-name>` is equivalent to `meltano add <type> <new-name> --inherit-from=<name>`, and can be used to add a [discoverable plugin](/concepts/plugins#discoverable-plugins) to your project with a different name.

 - `--variant=<variant>`: Add a specific (non-default) [variant](/concepts/plugins#variants) of the identified [discoverable plugin](/concepts/plugins#discoverable-plugins).

+- `--no-install`: Do not install the plugin after adding it to the project.

 ## `config`